 1. Fraudulent procurement of his or her certificate of registration or its renewal;

-2. Commitment of an offense against any provision of the laws of the Commonwealth relating to the practice of medicine, or any rule or regulation adopted thereunder;
+2. Violation of any provision of the laws of the Commonwealth relating to the practice of medicine, or any rule or regulation adopted thereunder;

-3. Conduct which places into question the physician's competence to practice medicine, including but not limited to gross misconduct in the practice of medicine, or practicing medicine fraudulently, or beyond its authorized scope, or with gross incompetence, or with gross negligence on a particular occasion or negligence on repeated occasions;
+3. Conduct which places into question the physician's competence to practice medicine, including but not limited to gross misconduct in the practice of medicine, or practicing medicine fraudulently, or beyond its authorized scope, or with gross incompetence, or with negligence;

-4. Practicing medicine while the ability to practice is impaired by alcohol, drugs, physical disability or mental instability;
+4. Practicing medicine while the ability to practice is impaired by alcohol, drugs, physical disability or mental condition;

-5. Being habitually drunk or being or having been addicted to, dependent on, or a habitual user of narcotics, barbiturates, amphetamines, hallucinogens, or other drugs having similar effects;

-6. Knowingly permitting, aiding or abetting an unlicensed person to perform activities requiring a license.
+5. Knowingly permitting, aiding or abetting an unlicensed person to perform activities requiring a license;

-7. Conviction of any crime;
+6. Conviction of any crime;